Skip to main content

 Overview

-The Composable Pipeline is the next-generation execution model for Decision Flows.
-Instead of a fixed sequence of stages, you assemble a pipeline from typed node blocks arranged across three ordered phases.
+The Composable Pipeline is the execution model for Decision Flows.
+You assemble a pipeline from typed node blocks arranged across three ordered phases.
 Each node performs one job — load inventory, filter candidates, score offers, rank results — and you choose which nodes to include and how to configure them.
-Existing v1 flows continue to work unchanged.
-When you save a flow with version: 2 in its config, KaireonAI switches to the composable pipeline engine automatically.
+The pipeline is configured through a visual canvas editor with three phase lanes (Narrow, Score & Rank, Output).
+Nodes are displayed as connected cards on a React Flow canvas — click a node to configure it in the side panel, use the toolbar to add nodes, and drag to reorder within a phase.
+Key capabilities:

 Three Phases